chrlutz/apt-repos/README.md

 The Solution
 ============

 Each repository URI is mapped to a shortname.
-E.g. 'http://de.archive.ubuntu.com/ubuntu/' to the much more simple form "ubuntu:".
+E.g. *http://de.archive.ubuntu.com/ubuntu/* to the much more simple form "ubuntu:".
 We just add the suite-name and are now able to address the above example repository/suite combinations with very short names, e.g. "ubuntu:xenial", "ubuntu:xenial-updates" or "ubuntu:xenial-security".
-From now on will call such a short name 'suite-id'.
+From now on will call such a short name *suite-id*.

 One or more apt-repos specific configuration files describe the mappings from suite-id's to SourcesList-entries, such as